 • Sodium intake should be discussed and managed with your treating physician.
 Excess sodium is best avoided where possible and only taken very minimally.
 Sodium can raise blood pressure and have negative effects on the heart.

 Alcohol should also be limited.
-Talk to a doctor about alcohol consumption guidelines and stick to them.
+Talk to your doctor about alcohol consumption guidelines and stick to them12.

 - NHS.
 Heart failure treatment.
 Available at: https://www.nhs.uk/conditions/heart-failure/treatment/.
 Accessed 2 September 2020.

 - American Heart Association.
 Treatment Options for Heart Failure.
 Available from: https://www.heart.org/en/health-topics/heart-failure/treatment-options-for-heart-failure.
 Accessed 2 September 2020.

 - American Heart Association.
 Medications Used to Treat Heart Failure.
 Available from: https://www.heart.org/en/health-topics/heart-failure/treatment-options-for-heart-failure/medications-used-to-treat-heart-failure.
 Accessed 3 September 2020.

 - American Heart Association.
 Devices and Surgical Procedures to Treat Heart Failure.
 Available from: https://www.heart.org/en/health-topics/heart-failure/treatment-options-for-heart-failure/devices-and-surgical-procedures-to-treat-heart-failure.
 Last accessed 2 September 2020.

 - American Heart Association.
 Living with Heart Failure and Managing Advanced HF.
 Available from: https://www.heart.org/en/health-topics/heart-failure/living-with-heart-failure-and-managing-advanced-hf.
 Last accessed: 2 September 2020.